Nolo vs LegalZoom

 LegalZoom’s website has a lot of fancy language to make their services sound like you can’t live without them.
 They hide a lot of important details about limitations of the services (in particular, the Legal Protect Plan has a lot of exclusions).
 And LegalZoom isn’t clear about how the pricing really works on their packages.

-Winner: No one wins.
+Why?
 Neither company is transparent about terms, and both use confusing language.

 Customer Service: Honesty and the Extra Mile